 Blitting pixels

-zCanvas is a lightweight JavaScript library that provides an OOP-style solution for working with HTMLCanvas drawables as if they were tangible / interactive, separate objects.
+zCanvas is a lightweight JavaScript library that provides a solution for working with HTML Canvas "drawables" as if they were tangible / interactive, separate objects.

-Where the children in an HTMLElements "display list" are nicely visible as stacked separate tags, the pixels on a canvas-element remain out of bounds. zCanvas provides a means to work with a similar stacked display list, add interaction events to individual Objects, as well as supply utilities such as dragging, applying constraints to movement and collision detection.
+Where the children in an HTMLElements "display list" are nicely visible as stacked separate tags, the pixels on a canvas-element remain out of bounds. zCanvas provides a means to work with a similarly stacked display list, adds interaction events to individual objects and supplies utilities allowing interactions such as drag and drop, while supporting constrained movement and collision detection.

 What are some use cases?

-zCanvas is good for lightweight game engines and is mobile friendly as it is optimized for squeezing the most out of your CPU, relying on optimal use of resources and working well with touch events; as such zCanvas can be an excellent engine for creating mobile web games.
+zCanvas is good for 2D animations and is mobile friendly as it is optimized for squeezing the most out of your CPU, relying on optimal use of resources and working well with touch events; as such zCanvas can be an excellent engine for creating mobile web games.

 And some example usages ?